astronomer/docs/astro/manage-connections-variables.md

 - The environment variables are defined in plain text in `.env` file.
 - Connections must be formatted as either a URI or serialized JSON.
 - Environment variables are not as secure or centralized compared to a [secrets backend](secrets-backend.md).
-- You cannot directly export your environment variables from Astro Cloud UI.
+- You cannot directly export your environment variables from the Cloud UI to a local Airflow environment.
 See [import and export Airflow objects](import-export-airflow-objects#environment-variables).

 ## Other strategies

+While it's possible to manage Airflow connections and variables with these strategies, Astronomer doesn't recommend them at scale:

-- You can use Airflow REST API to programmatically create Airflow connections and variables for a Deployment.
+- You can use the Airflow REST API to programmatically create Airflow connections and variables for a Deployment.
 Airflow objects created with the API are stored in the Airflow metadata database and hence visible on the Airflow UI.
-This helps you to programmatically update Airflow both locally and on Astro to ensure parity across environments.
-- For local Astro projects, you can also use `airflow_settings.yaml` for defining your connections and variables.
+- For local Astro projects, you can use `airflow_settings.yaml` for defining your connections and variables.
 See [Configure `airflow_settings.yaml`](develop-project.md#configure-airflow_settingsyaml-local-development-only) for more details.

-## Read next
+## See also
 - [Import and export Airflow objects](import-export-airflow-objects)